sarahciston/codingcare/posts/guide.md

 >>"balance exploration with exploitation" (Montfort 20XX, 5)

->>"Newsletters were a kind of conective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...] a lesbian-feminist mode of network t ing animates small-scale newsletters that draw on the language and practice of networking.
+>>"Newsletters were a kind of connective tissue that made readers aware of the larger information infrastructure lesbian feminists were building. [...] the network idea animated the newsletter’s communicative functions (35) [...] a lesbian-feminist mode of network t ing animates small-scale newsletters that draw on the language and practice of networking.
 These newsletters were published between the early 1970s and the mid 1990s," (36)(McKinney-Information Activism)

 [^nepo]: Nepo, M. (2012).
 The Book of Awakening.
 [^shane]: Shane, J. (2019).
 You Look Like a Thing and I Love You.